Raining Mangoes: In Conversation with Hafsa Nouman

 LX: That'd be gorgeous.
 Tell me about Lahore and what drew you to art.

-Figure 2: Hafsa Nouman, T ehar Jao, 2024, oil on paper on wood panel, 29.5 × 41.5 inches (74.93 × 105.41 cm).
+Figure 2.1: Hafsa Nouman, T ehar Jao, 2024, oil on paper on wood panel, 41.5 × 29.5 inches (105.41 × 74.93 cm).
 Photo: courtesy the artist, Pat Garcia, and Palo Gallery © Hafsa Nouman

-From the ages of six to nine, I lived in Beijing while my father completed his PhD in physics.
-Those years were formative for me, and I got to experience life without class distinctions there.
-And Amma, my mother, would make us watch a lot of movies and cartoons and always found a moral in those stories and made sure we, my younger sister and I, were aware of it.
-In Beijing, though I was marked as a foreigner, I didn’t really feel like one.
-Returning to Pakistan made me really aware of economic disparity, especially because I attended a private school on financial aid.
-My parents and grandparents surrounded me with a lot of love and support and didn’t let me feel self-conscious as in hindsight I could have had as a child.
+When I returned to Pakistan, I became really aware of economic disparities there, especially because I attended a private school on financial aid.
+My parents and grandparents surrounded me with a lot of love and support and didn’t let me feel self-conscious about it as a child.
 Initially, my father strongly opposed my desire to become an artist because he insisted that art was an unstable and somewhat malicious profession.
-At one point, I even considered becoming an ambassador, a diplomat.
-But ultimately, I applied to Lahore’s prestigious National College of Arts (NCA), which has a 2% acceptance rate and a reputation for shaping top artists.
+At one point, I even considered becoming a diplomat.
+But ultimately, I applied to Lahore’s prestigious National College of Arts (NCA), which has a 2% acceptance rate and a reputation for shaping prominent artists.
 My father had his hesitations about me getting in, but I earned a merit scholarship and was first on the admission list [smiles].
-My grandmother insisted I attend, and even threatened to stop speaking to my father if he refused to let me [laughs].
-She passed away in October of last year.
-She was extremely strong, such a force, and a visionary.
-Never made me register the lack in my life.
-It takes great strength to not feel that and prevent others from feeling that way.
-Dadi was a brave woman.

 LX: Are you interested in any spiritual doctrines as well?
 I’m just curious because you mentioned transcendence.